 “Elite” is the operative word.
 This A.T. crew is arguably the most challenging since it addresses the most difficult challenges within the deepest backcountry areas of the Great Smoky Mountains National Park.
-The crew backpacks in 6 – 11 miles over terrain with several thousand feet in elevation change to reach their variable work sites; this vivacious corps carry everything they need for their six-day hitch in the field – from gear, tools, and safety equipment to shelter and sustenance.
-Pack weight can be as much as 55-65 lbs. and hand-carrying tools may also be required.
+The crew backpacks in 6–11 miles over terrain with several thousand feet in elevation change to reach their variable work sites; this vivacious corps carries everything they need for their six-day hitch in the field —from gear, tools, and safety equipment to shelter and sustenance.
+Pack weight can be as much as 55–65 lbs. and hand-carrying tools may also be required.
 Experienced backpackers with recent trip reports are welcome to apply for this strenuous crew.
 Volunteers with interest but lacking extensive backcountry experience are encouraged to apply for Konnarock Trail Crew

-The ATC Crew Basecamp is located near Gatlinburg, Tennessee.
+The S.W.E.A.T.
+Crew base camp is located near Gatlinburg, Tennessee.
 Volunteers are asked to arrive no later than 2 p.m. the day before their session start date for introduction, orientation, volunteer readiness assessment, dinner, and a safety talk.
 The bunkrooms have bed linens and pillows, but you’ll need to bring your towel, washcloth, soap or shampoo.
-Crew members with an interest in joining more than one session of crew are invited to stay at basecamp and are asked to consider it a work-for-stay opportunity.
+Crew members with an interest in joining more than one session of crew are invited to stay at base camp and are asked to consider it a work-for-stay opportunity.

 Essential Volunteer Functions

 Volunteers spend six consecutive days and five nights working in remote backcountry locations, far from medical facilities, performing physically demanding manual labor in a variety of intense weather conditions.
 In addition to trail work activities, volunteers also actively contribute to community chores and always practice Leave No Trace.